Eric-Song-Nop/Eric-Song-Nop.github.io/pages/Binary Search.md

 	    return l;
 	  }
 	  ```
 	- What important is what out of the range.
-The condition for the while loop controls
+The condition for the while loop controls which element we want